Overcoming Polio: Tenley Albright’s Road to Recovery

 “I remember very clearly going to the rink that first time – it seemed huge after being in the hospital so long – and hanging on the barrier, sort of creeping along it, and staying down at one end,” Albright said.
 “But when I found that my muscles could do some things, it made me appreciate them more.
 I’ve wondered if maybe the reason it appealed to me so much was that I had a chance to appreciate my muscles, knowing what it was like when I couldn’t use them.”

-Albright then retired from competitive skating and focused on her education.
+Albright then retired from competitive figure skating and focused on her education.
 In 1961, she graduated from Harvard Medical School and went on to become a surgeon – the same profession as her father.
 Her career included chairing the Board of Regents of the National Library of Medicine at the National Institutes of Health and serving as director of MIT Collaborative Initiatives.